ShilpaKN-GitHub/angry-birds-stage-9.5/README.md

-# angry-birds-stage-9.5
+# Angry Birds Stage 9.5

-Angry Birds game with multiple birds and reload option
+Angry birds game with multiple birds and an option to reload the game.